blackrangersoftware/CryptXchange/README.md

 ### How to install the crypto currency exchange (direct coin swap) PHP script?

-- **Prerequisite dependancies**: Full LAMP install and be sure to install php-curl, or all you will see is a white screen.
+- **Prerequisite dependencies**: Full LAMP install and be sure to install php-curl, or all you will see is a white screen.

 - **Step one**: Download all script files from the Github pages.